Chinna Jeeyar: Early life

-Chinna Jeeyar Swami was born in Andhra Pradesh, Arthmur near Rajamundry, in a traditional vedic family.
-His grandfather, Tridandi Srimannarayana Ramanuja Jeeyar, also known as Pedda Jeeyar Swami, mentored him and he was educated by several scholars in Sri Vaishnava system.
-He mastered many Sanskrit and Tamil works, Vedas, Puranas, Ithihasas, Prabandhas etc., scriptures.
-After taking sannyasa when was only 23, he assumed leadership when H. H. Pedda Jeeyar Swamiji died in 1981, becoming the head of Srimad Ubhaya Vedantha Acharya Peetam, Nadigaddapalem.
+Chinna Jeeyar Swami was born in Arthmuru near Rajahmundry, Andhra Pradesh, in a traditional Telugu Vedic family.
+His grandfather, Tridandi Srimannarayana Ramanuja Jeeyar, also known as Pedda Jeeyar Swami, mentored him and he was educated and trained by several scholars in Sri Vaishnava Sampradaya.
+He mastered many Telugu language, Sanskrit and Tamil works and other Hindu scriptures, including Vedas, Puranas, Itihasa and Naalayira Divya Prabandham.
+At the age of 23, he took the oath to become a Sannyasi.
+In 1981, after the death of H. H. Pedda Jeeyar Swamiji, he assumed leadership and became the head of Srimad Ubhaya Vedantha Acharya Peetam, Nadigaddapalem.

 Later life

 Chinna Jeeyar Swami founded the Jeeyar Educational Trust (JET), with branches in places such as Hyderabad, Chennai, and the United States, to help educate students in Vedic tradition.
 His schools are open to everyone.
 In addition, he is known for his performance of Vedic rituals of peace and harmony.
 He speaks multiple languages and provides religious discourses in simple words.
-He has performed thousands of samasrayanams.
+He has performed thousands of Samashrayana.
 His understanding of kainkarya includes modern social services such as schools for tribals and homes for the elderly, orphans, handicapped and destitute.
 Further, he supports rural development, science and technology schools as well as the introduction of computers for the study of Vedas.
+He has been visiting the United States since 1994, where he taught a large number of people and spread the teachings of Sri Vaishnavism.
+He has also performed Yajnas in United States, London, Singapore, Hong Kong, and Canada.